Chaiyk/42_Born2BeRoot/README.md

 Stand for "Super User DO" which allow root access with command line.
 Also have function assin some command line access for some user.

 **APT**
-Advanced Package Tool, the main command-line package manager
+Advanced Package Tool, the main command-line package manager for Debian or Debian-based Linux distributions

 **Managing User**